abhay-18/Distilbert-fine-tuned-for-classification/README.md

 # Distilbert-fine-tuned-for-classification

 This repo containes the finetuned distilbert for sequence classification.
-Dataset consists of moview reviews which is to be classified into positive or negative.
+Dataset consists of movie reviews which is to be classified into positive or negative.

 LoRA (Low Rank Adaptation) method was used to fine tune the base-model.